commstools/citools.org/content/toolkits/protein/language-terminology/index.md

 ## Principles

 {{< callout context="caution" >}}
 Use technically accurate language accessible to audiences from diverse backgrounds.
 Avoid polarizing terms.
 Instead, choose neutral words that convey equivalent information and clarity.
-Resist temptations to rally likeminded peers using language that might alienate or reduce resonance among others.
+Resist temptations to rally likeminded peers using language that may alienate or reduce resonance among others.
 Support advancement of scientific and nutritional literacy around protein.
 {{< /callout >}}

 ## General